NullAllocation/rke2-cluster-starter/README.md

     ```
     bash download-artifacts.sh
     ```

     This command should produce a 'local_artifacts' folder containing RKE2 artifacts to distribute to the cluster's nodes.
-This should help when installing in environments in which external internet access is limited
+This should help when installing in environments in which external internet access is limited.

-4. Start the Keycloak application:
+4. Prepare the cluster nodes for Ansible:

+    Ansible will need to execute commands against the cluster nodes.
+We setup certificate-based logins using the host key of the ansible controller host, therefore logins from the ansible controller host are password-less.  when.
+Some environments present challenges during installation due to internet restrictions.
+Setting up a RKE2 cluster involves a lot of downloads and communication with internet servers.
+A solution for installing in internet restricted environments is to download the artifacts prior to installation and then copy them to the nodes.

     ```
-    docker compose up -d
+    bash setup-nodes.sh -i inventory.ini -p <passwd>
     ```

-   This command will start the Keycloak application using the `docker-compose.yml` file.
-It will take a few minutes to complete the start up as the images are being downloaded.
+    This command should produce a 'local_artifacts' folder containing RKE2 artifacts to distribute to the cluster's nodes.
+This should help when installing in environments in which external internet access is limited.

 5. Access the Keycloak web interface: